Tony Curtis Survives the Streets of New York, Joins the Navy, Inspires Elvis, Has Amazing Hair, Loves Beautiful Women, and Can Paint.

 “At one point we lived in the back of my father’s tailor shop in a building that had been condemned by the city.”

-Hungarian was the language spoken at home, and Bernie wouldn’t learn English until he began elementary school.
+Hungarian was the language spoken at home, and young Bernie did not learn English until he began elementary school.

 “The only person I can honestly say I liked was my brother Julius, who was four years younger than I was.
 When I was six or seven, my parents let me know I was responsible for Julie, and I took that very seriously.
 I knew I was his surrogate father.”

-The bond between ten-year-old Bernie and six-year-old Julie would grow even stronger when, at the height of the Great Depression, Helen and Emanuel dropped their two boys off at Sycamore House, a government sponsored orphanage.
-Bernie and Julie would spend a month at the orphanage, not knowing when or if their parents would come back for them.
-Tony would later remember that:
+The bond between ten-year-old Bernie and six-year-old Julie grew even stronger when, at the height of the Great Depression, Helen and Emanuel dropped their two boys off at Sycamore House, a government sponsored orphanage.
+Bernie and Julie spent a month at the orphanage, not knowing when or if their parents would come back for them.
+Tony later remember that:

 “I had no idea where they were going or why, and it frightened me to death.”